covXtreme/covXtreme/README.md

 ## User guide

-More details of the code can be found in the covXtreme user guide document.
+More details of the code can be found in the covXtreme user guide document see: https://github.com/sede-x/covXtreme/blob/b517483c3b8ea37ea1066157f3abf20379d00220/covXtreme_UserGuide.pdf

 ## Contact